ShanaDart73/escapeApp/lib/lostOfOblivion/chapters/chapter34.md

 People behind those storybooks might or might not have malicious intentions.
 However, there was nothing he could do about it.

-Even he could not help but read one of those stories, which was titled ‘The Hooligan HánGuāng-Jūn Imprisons Yílíng Lǎozǔ’.
+He couldn't help himself from reading one of those stories titled ‘The Hooligan HánGuāng-Jūn Imprisons Yílíng Lǎozǔ’.

 “It’s so awfully exciting to read it!” said Wèi WúXiàn inwardly, and he was no longer feeling down.